 States have different definitions of taxable income, and some create greater impediments to economic activity than others.
-The base subindex gives a 10 percent weight to the marriage penalty, a 40 percent weight to the double taxation of taxable income, and a 50 percent weight to an accumulation of other base issues, including indexation.
+The base subindex gives a 40 percent weight to the double taxation of taxable income and a 60 percent weight to an accumulation of other base issues, including indexation and marriage penalties.

 The states with no individual income tax of any kind achieve perfect neutrality.
-Texas and Washington, however, are docked slightly because they do not recognize LLCs or S corporations, and Nevada's payroll tax keeps the state from achieving a perfect store.
-Of the other 43 states, Tennessee, Arizona, Idaho, Illinois, Maine, Michigan, Missouri, Montana, and Nebraska have the best scores, avoiding many problems with the definition of taxable income that plague other states.
-Meanwhile, states where the tax base is found to cause an unnecessary drag on economic activity include New Jersey, California, Ohio, Minnesota, Maryland, Delaware, and New York.
+Tennessee and Texas, however, are docked slightly because they do not recognize LLCs or S corporations, and Nevada's payroll tax keeps the state from achieving a perfect store.
+New Hampshire only taxes interest and dividend income, while Washington only taxes capital gains income.
+Of the other 43 states, Arizona, Idaho, Illinois, Maine, Michigan, Missouri, Montana, and Utah have the best scores, avoiding many problems with the definition of taxable income that plague other states.
+Meanwhile, states where the tax base is found to cause an unnecessary drag on economic activity include New Jersey, Delaware, New York, California, Connecticut, and Ohio.

 Marriage Penalty.
 A marriage penalty exists when a state's standard deduction and tax brackets for married taxpayers filing jointly are not double those for single filers.
 As a result, two singles (if combined) can have a lower tax bill than a married couple filing jointly with the same income.
 This is discriminatory and has serious business ramifications.
-The top-earning 20 percent of taxpayers is dominated (85 percent) by married couples.
-This same 20 percent also has the highest concentration of business owners of all income groups (Hodge 2003A, Hodge 2003B).
+The top-earning 20 percent of taxpayers are dominated (85 percent) by married couples.
+This same 20 percent also have the highest concentration of business owners of all income groups (Hodge 2003A, Hodge 2003B).
 Because of these concentrations, marriage penalties have the potential to affect a significant share of pass-through businesses.
 Twenty-three states and the District of Columbia have marriage penalties built into their income tax brackets.

 Some states attempt to get around the marriage penalty problem by allowing married couples to file as if they were singles or by offering an offsetting tax credit.
 While helpful in offsetting the dollar cost of the marriage penalty, these solutions come at the expense of added tax complexity.
-Still, states that allow for married couples to file as singles do not receive a marriage penalty score reduction.
+Still, states that allow married couples to file as singles do not receive a marriage penalty score reduction.

 Double Taxation of Capital Income.
 Since most states with an individual income tax system mimic the federal income tax code, they also possess its greatest flaw: the double taxation of capital income.
 Double taxation is brought about by the interaction between the corporate income tax and the individual income tax.
 The ultimate source of most capital income-interest, dividends, and capital gains-is corporate profits.
-The corporate income tax reduces the level of profits that can eventually be used to generate interest or dividend payments or capital gains.23 This capital income must then be declared by the receiving individual and taxed.
+The corporate income tax reduces the level of profits that can eventually be used to generate interest or dividend payments or capital gains.
+This capital income must then be declared by the receiving individual and taxed.
 The result is the double taxation of this capital income-first at the corporate level and again on the individual level.